 Dr. James Lewis Thompson, Sr. DDS, 84, of Brielle, passed into the larger life on December 4, 2019 at home after a long illness.

-To send flowers in memory of James Lewis Thompson Sr., please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of James Lewis Thompson Sr., please visit our Heartfelt Sympathies Store.

 Born July 18, 1935, in Roselle, NJ, he was the son of Everett H. Thompson, Sr. and Esther Weigand Thompson.
 He was graduated from Roselle High School in 1953 and attended the University of Delaware from 1953 to 1955, where he was a member of Sigma Nu Fraternity.
 He was accepted by Temple University School of Dentistry in the spring of his sophomore year when he was 19, and attended Temple from 1955-1959, where he was the youngest member of the graduating class at 23 years old.
 He was graduated with honors, and was elected to Omicron Kappa Upsilon, the national dental honorary fraternity.
 Election to this group is the highest honor bestowed on a student in the dental profession.
 Membership is limited to 12% of the highest 20% of each graduating class conditional upon excellence in academic attainment and meritorious professional conduct.
 He was also a member of Psi Omega Fraternity, the John A. Kolmer Honorary Medical Society, and the Junior American Dental Association.